Golodhros/jqm-basic-carousel/README.md

 		sTransitionType		:'easeOutCirc'
 		sInitEvent			:'pageshow'

-In order to change any of this parameters, you will need just to pass an object with the new value as a reference in the initialization.
+In order to change any of this parameters, you will need just to add an object with the new values in the initialization call at the bottom of the widget code.
 For example:

 		$(carouselElementSelector).carousel({iTransitionSpeed	:1500});
 		$(carouselElementSelector).carousel({isAutoPlay: true, iAutoPlayInterval :3500});